ScarlettGatelyClark/kde-ci-metadata/README-FreeBSD.md

  - Create a directory where Jenkins can write stuff (as the user just created) mkdir -p /srv/jenkins/install/FreeBSD chown kde:kde /srv/jenkins/install/FreeBSD
+ - Do an initial clone of the CI tools repository: cd git clone git://anongit.kde.org/sysadmin/ci-tools-experimental scripts
  - On the install host (i.e. nellie) create paths for dependencies that CI will want to rsync, but that we've either installed from packages or will be picked up otherwise.